noor-fernandez/Video_game_website/README.md

 # Video_game_website
-This project consists of a front-end (the video game webasite) and a backend (a MySQL database).
+This project consists of a front-end (the video game website) and a backend (MySQL database).
 It is divided into two sections: modern games and retro games.
 The website accesses the database to provide information about each individual game as well as poplulate the respective drop down lists.

 ## Installation Instructions